stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/sealed-secrets.md

 save it in a file named `secret-mysql.yaml`.
 This file should not be pushed to git as it is easily decodable.

-Now install kubeseal and your kubeconfig should be pointing to Enento Openshift cluster.
+Now install kubeseal and your kubeconfig should be pointing to Openshift cluster.

-As sealed secrets controller is running in `enento-system` namespace and sealed secrets service name is `sealed-secrets`, so you need to run
+As sealed secrets controller is running in `openshift-stakater-system` namespace and sealed secrets service name is `sealed-secrets`, so you need to run
+R
 ```sh
 kubeseal --controller-name=sealed-secrets --controller-namespace=openshift-stakater-system  < SECRET_FILE -o yaml > SEALED_SECRET_FILE
 ```